OpenCyphal-Garage/gui_tool/README.md

 The general approach is simple:

 1. Install PyQt5 for Python 3 using your OS' package manager (e.g. APT).
 Make sure that PyQt4 is not installed for Python 3.
-2. Install the application itself via `./setup.py install`.
+2. Install the application itself from PyPI: `pip3 install uavcan_gui_tool`.
+Alternatively, if you're a developer and you want to install your local copy, use `pip3 install .`.

 It also may be necessary to install additional dependencies, depending on your distribution (see details below).